DaveKaretnyk/cython_testing/problem_constructs/cy_version/type_hints_syntax_error/README.rst

 Type hint syntax error
 ======================

+**Description**
 What happens if the type hint is syntactically wrong?

+Python code runs OK. mypy flags the error, PyCharm editor does not.

-Python code runs OK but Cython code does not compile.
+The Cython code does not compile.

-**Description**
+**Solutions / Workarounds**
+* Python code might still run OK even if the type hint is syntactically wrong.
+* If using Cython then type hints must be correct.

+**More information**
 Python code runs OK.

 Running mypy on the file shows a syntax error:
     type_hints_syntax_error.py:10: error: Syntax error in type annotation type_hints_syntax_error.py:10: note: Suggestion: Use Tuple[T1, ..., Tn] instead of (T1, ..., Tn)

+PyCharm checking in editor does not flag any errors.

 Cython code does not compile:
     type_hints_syntax_error/type_hints_syntax_error.pyx(13): error C2065: '__pyx_ctuple_int__and_int__and_int': undeclared identifier